Libretti & Texts

 How to quote

-Mozart-Libretti – Online-Edition, published by the Internationale Stiftung Mozarteum, Salzburg (https://dme.mozarteum.at/en/text-editions-2/librettos/, [date]).
+Mozart-Librettos – Online-Edition, published by the International Mozarteum Foundation, Salzburg (https://dme.mozarteum.at/en/text-editions-2/librettos/, [date]).

 Slider